 The 86th floor is all about the view, with both an indoor and outdoor viewing experience.
 There are some plaques and signs, but no major exhibits on this floor.

-The top floor also has no exhibits, but the stunning views through the floor to ceiling windows more than make up for that.
+The top floor also has no exhibits, but the views through the floor-to-ceiling windows more than make up for that.

 One thing to bear in mind when visiting is that the exhibits, particularly on the second floor, are designed with a one-way flow in mind.
-Basically a visit to the Empire State Building used to involve a lot of lines, and the idea was to replace this rather boring line experience with something a lot more fun and interactive.
+The idea was to replace what used to be a lot of boring line-waiting with something more fun and interactive.

 What this means is that you shouldn’t feel the urge to rush through and head to the top, as it’s a one-way flow and after you leave the 2nd floor exhibits for the 80th floor, you cannot return to them.
-So make sure you take your time and see everything on your way – the view will be waiting for you at the top when you are done!
+So make sure you take your time and see everything on your way through.
+The view will be waiting for you at the top when you’re done!

 Restaurants at the Empire State Building